uhmanoa/ics434s22/morea/data_wrangling_foundations/outcome-wrangling-intro.md

 ---
-title: "Over of data wrangling"
+title: "You understand and can apply basic mechanisms for data wrangling"
 published: true
 morea_id: outcome-wrangling-intro
 morea_type: outcome
-morea_sort_order: 1
+morea_sort_order: 20
 ---
   * Testing your setup and making sure it's ready for the rest of the course
   * Getting familiar with Pandas fundamental data structure (`Series` and `DataFrame`)